DHI CERTIFICATION PROGRAMS

 If you are interested in obtaining one of these certifications, contact firstname.lastname@example.org and let’s get you started on your certification path.

 What is a DHI Certified Canadian Consultant?

-DHI is the focal point for a team of more than 2,200 professional consultants.
-Their goal may be personal achievement, but their direction encompasses efforts that will improve the lifestyle of millions of people as well as enhance the fire and life safety of buildings and their occupants.
+DHI Canada is the focal point for a team of more than 900 Canadian professional consultants.
+Their goal may be personal and professional achievement, but the attainment of their certified Canadian consultant status guarantees that non-residential doors meet rigorous codes and standards to ensure the safety and security of buildings and their occupants.

-Those who have achieved consultant status, or who are working toward that plateau, know the hundreds of hours it takes to learn every aspect of the door and hardware industry plus the attention and effort required to hone that knowledge into a tool of skill that will satisfy the many different needs of a building.
+Those who have achieved certified consultant status, or who are working to achieve it, know the hundreds of hours it takes to learn every aspect of the door and hardware industry plus the attention and effort required to hone that knowledge into a tool of skill that will satisfy the many different needs of a building.

 Certified Fire + Egress Door Assembly Inspection Program (CFDAI)